 A New Workout + Protein Powder

-As the new girl at goop, there’s no not trying a Tracy Anderson class: Everyone here goes or has gone.
-I’m no bum—yoga and the occasional four-mile jog are part of my morning routine—but a session at TA (as goop staffers affectionately refer to it) is famously next, next level intense/ass-busting.
-Mainly because all diehard TA-goers sport the same signature cut abs and powerful shoulders; I’m guessing those bodies didn’t get that rocking without some serious—torturous?—isometric holds and elbow grease.
+When you work at goop, there’s no not trying a Tracy Anderson class: Everyone here goes or has gone.
+I’m no bum—yoga and the occasional four-mile jog are part of my morning routine—but a session at TA (as goop staffers affectionately refer to it) is famously next-next-level intense/ass-busting.
+Mainly because all die-hard TA-goers sport the same signature cut abs and powerful shoulders; I’m guessing those bodies didn’t get that rocking without some serious—torturous?—isometric holds and elbow grease.

-Apprehensive, I sign up for a TA Attain Definition class (best for first timers, my coworkers say) at the TA Tribeca studio.
+Apprehensive, I sign up for a TA Attain Definition class (best for first-timers, my coworkers say) at the TA Tribeca studio.
 At the same time, I start on protein powder in hopes of building strength and staving off soreness.
 I hadn’t realized how crucial protein is: Every one of our cells needs it to carry out essential activities from strengthening and maintaining muscles to making our hair and skin look spectacular.
-Our muscle mass drastically declines after 30, and plenty of protein is the secret to the body staying supple and strong.
+Our muscle mass declines as we age, and a good amount of protein is helpful for staying strong.
 (You want robust muscles to feel powerful and sexy of course, but more importantly, muscles help regulate metabolism and burn more calories than body fat does, even when the body’s at rest.)
-Studies show that when protein is ingested within 30 minutes of working out, it improves muscle recovery and decreases soreness; Milk Protein’s blend of amino acids, gut-balancing probiotics, and organic, hormone-free milk protein is an amazing (and delicious) way to get it.
+Some studies show that when protein is ingested within thirty minutes of working out, it improves muscle recovery and decreases soreness, and The Nue Co.
+Milk Protein’s blend of amino acids, gut-balancing probiotics, and organic, hormone-free milk protein is an amazing (and delicious) way to get it.

-So every morning before work, I scoop a tablespoon of Milk Protein + Gut Food powder from a tall, sleek, black glass jar from The Nue Co—the company makes a vast range of amazing supplement powders—along with a teaspoon of their Energy Food + Prebiotic powder into a glass of almond milk and swirl a spoon around until things are blended and creamy.
+So every morning before work, I scoop a tablespoon of Milk Protein + Gut Food powder from a tall, sleek, black glass jar from The Nue Co.—the company makes a vast range of amazing supplement powders—along with a teaspoon of the Energy Food + Prebiotic powder into a glass of almond milk and swirl a spoon around until things are blended and creamy.

 The Nue Co.
 Milk Protein + Gut Food 200G goop, $70

 There’s a reason protein is called the building block of life—and why we need some daily: Every cell needs protein to survive, and our bodies use it for everything from immune function to hair growth to post-workout support.
-This supplement powder is a blend of all nine essential amino acids (types of proteins crucial to the longevity of muscle tissue), spore-based probiotics (which are more effectively absorbed into the gut than live strains, new research suggests) and organic, hormone-free milk protein.
-Take one tablespoon, once a day, any time, but especially within 30 minutes of working out (studies show that’s the crucial window when protein should be ingested to optimally support muscles to minimize soreness).
+This supplement powder is a blend of all nine essential amino acids, spore-based probiotics, and organic, hormone-free milk protein.
+Take one tablespoon, once a day, any time, but especially after working out.

-Energy Food’s infusion of vitamin- and magnesium-packed maca and goji berry plus brown rice protein may or may not help prevent heave-crying in the middle of class, but together with the almond milk, it tastes like a healthy milkshake.
+Energy Food’s infusion of maca and goji berry plus brown rice protein may or may not help prevent heave-crying in the middle of class, but together with the almond milk, it tastes like a healthy milkshake.

 The Nue Co.
 Energy Food + Prebiotic goop, $75

-This vitamin- and magnesium-rich blend of maca, goji berry, and beetroot is made with an infusion of prebiotic inulin to support gut health.
-All Nue Co formulas are food based—which makes them easy to digest—and contain no added sugar, gluten or filler.
+This blend of maca, goji berry, and beetroot is made with an infusion of prebiotic inulin to support gut health.
+All Nue Co. formulas are food-based—which makes them easy to digest—and contain no added sugar, gluten, or filler.
 The chic black glass bottles protect the potent ingredients inside, eliminating the need for preservatives.

-Judgement day arrives.
-I call up Nue Co brand founder Jules Miller, a workout buff herself, for last-minute pro tips.
+Judgment day arrives.
+I call up Nue Co. brand founder Jules Miller, a workout buff herself, for last-minute pro tips.

 “Maybe I take an espresso shot before the class, you know, to get extra amped?”
 I ask.

-“Sure, but it’s not ideal to rely constantly on caffeine for energy.
-It can eventually deplete your adrenal glands,” she says.
+“Sure, but it’s not ideal to rely constantly on caffeine for energy,” she says.
 For best results, she recommends the long-term approach I’ve meticulously kept up (four weeks!) to give my protein regimen time to kick in.
 As we’re hanging up, she reminds me to drink some Milk Protein immediately post-class.

 These are the musings and opinions of Megan O’Neill based on her own personal experience.
 Individual responses can vary greatly.

-- Current Opinion in Clinical Nutrition & Metabolic Care (2010): Muscle mass decreases three to eight percent per decade after the age of 30
+- Current Opinion in Clinical Nutrition & Metabolic Care (2010): Muscle mass decreases 3 to 8 percent per decade after the age of thirty.

 - The Future of Sports Nutrition Nutrient Timing; John Ivy, Ph.D. and Robert Portman, Ph.D.
-(2004): There is a 30-minute metabolic window after exercising in which protein consumption may affect muscle integrity
+(2004): There is a thirty-minute metabolic window after exercising in which protein consumption may affect muscle integrity.